MathewKJ2048/Life/README.md

 # Life
-Conway's Game of Life, written as a webapp using HTML5 Canvas and vanilla javascript
+Conway's Game of Life, written as a webapp using HTML5 Canvas and vanilla javascript.

+Try it online here: [https://mathewkj2048.github.io/Life/](https://mathewkj2048.github.io/Life/)

 ## Features: